Era-Developers-Studio/.github/profile/README.md

 ### 🎨 Design
 [![Figma](https://img.shields.io/badge/figma-%23F24E1E.svg?style=for-the-badge&logo=figma&logoColor=white)](https://www.figma.com)

+# 🚀 Our Workflow Process

+We follow a clear and structured process to ensure your project's success from idea to launch and beyond.

+1.  **📞 Discovery & Consultation**
+    We discuss your idea, goals, and requirements to understand the full scope of the project.

+2.  **📋 Proposal & Planning**
+    We prepare a detailed plan, timeline, and estimate.
+Once approved, we move to development.

+3.  **🎨 Design & Prototyping**
+    We create wireframes and prototypes to visualize the final product and align on the user experience.

+4.  **💻 Development**
+    Our team starts coding, following Agile methodology with regular updates and demo sessions.

+5.  🧪 **Testing & Quality Assurance**
+    We rigorously test every feature to ensure reliability, security, and performance.

+6.  **🚀 Deployment & Launch**
+    We handle the full deployment process to your server or a cloud platform of your choice.

+7.  **📈 Maintenance & Support**
+    We offer ongoing support and maintenance packages to keep your solution running smoothly.

 ## 🔧 Our Development Philosophy

 We don't just write code; we engineer solutions.
 Our process is built on three core pillars: